HORNET-Storage/Scionic-MerkleTree-Go/README.md

 [![codecov](https://codecov.io/gh/HORNET-Storage/scionic-merkletree/graph/badge.svg?token=1UBLJ1YYFI)](https://codecov.io/gh/HORNET-Storage/scionic-merkletree)

-# Scionic Merkle DAG Trees
+# Scionic Merkle Trees

-## An Evolution of Merkle DAGs and Merkle Trees
+## Combining Merkle DAGs and Merkle Trees

 We've designed a [new type of Merkle DAG-Tree hybrid](https://www.hornetstorage.com/dag-trees).
-Scionic Merkle DAG Trees have small branches like Classic Merkle Trees, the file storage ability of Merkle DAGs, and numbered leaves so relays can request a range of missing leaf numbers to sync quickly.
+Scionic Merkle Trees have small branches like Classic Merkle Trees, the file/folder storage ability of Merkle DAGs, and numbered leaves so relays can request a range of missing leaf numbers to sync quickly.
 They are an innovative model that merge the advantages of Classic Merkle Trees and Merkle DAGs while addressing several of their limitations.

 In plant grafting, the scion is the upper part of the plant, chosen for its desirable fruits or flowers.
 It's grafted onto another plant's base to grow together.
 In a similar vein, the Scionic Merkle DAG-Tree was born from grafting together Merkle DAGs and Classic Merkle Trees.
 This process emphasizes why we use the term "scion" for the Scionic Merkle DAG-Trees… it symbolizes the digital grafting of these two similar data structures, combining their strengths into one piece.